jml-happy/DL-2020spring/PROJECT.md

 # Project Phases

-## 1. Data analysis & preparation
+## 1. Data preparation
-1. Description of the dataset, its source, and motivation for the project
-1. Visualize/Plot the distribution of each input features and discuss the range of the values (min, max, mean, median, etc.)
-   - For example, plot histograms showing distribution of each input features
+1. Collect the images or take pictures
+1. Crop/resize them all to same dimensions (height = width)
-1. Study the distribution of the output labels
+1. Visualize sample images and discuss the distribution of output labels
-    - In case of classification, check if the data is imbalanced
-    - In case of regression, check if the values are uniformly distributed or not
-1. Data normalization
+1. Discuss data normalization
-1. Data spliting into training, and validation sets

 **What to submit?**
 a) A link to your Colab notebook (make sure that anyone with the link can view)
 b) A PDF report describing your findings

-## 2. Model selection & evaluation
+## 2. Build an overfitting model
 1. Compare the results of the neural network with a linear regression or logistic regression model
     - Start with a basic model and then grow your model into a multi-layered model
     - Discuss how neural network models will be selected
     - Document your performance comparison
 1. Study performance difference when linear activation is used instead of sigmoid (and vice versa)
    - How does your performance change when linear activations are used instead of sigmoid, in the last neuron and all other neurons?
+1. Data spliting into training, and validation sets

+a) what architecture do you need to overfit the data?
+b) what architecture do need to overfit when you have output as input?

 1. Plot your learning curves and include them in your report
 1. Discuss what architecture (how big) you need to overfit the data
 1. Discuss what architecture (how big) you do need to overfit when you have output as additional input feature